uber/piranha/legacy/javascript/README.md

 }
 ```

 This specifies a list of flag APIs each of which return a boolean value.
-It is assumed that a method returns `true` iff the `flagType` specified in the properties file matches the flag behaviour specified at runtime.
+It is assumed that a method returns `true` if the `flagType` specified in the properties file matches the flag behaviour specified at runtime.
 For example, if the flag behavior is `treated`, `isFlagTreated(flag)` will return `true` and `isToggleDisabled(flag)` will return `false`.

 The code in `examples/sample.js` contains the stale flag `featureFlag`